DjordjeR/ToyToVerilog/README.md

-# ToyoVerilogSimple
+# ToyToVerilogSimple
-Simple program that converts asm to verilog file, that can be included.
+Simple program that converts .toy to verilog file, that can be included.
-This was created in order to avoid manually typing and coping the code from asm to verilog friendly format.
+This was created in order to avoid manually typing and coping the code from .toy file to verilog friendly format.
 This program is not finished, it works but has little to no error handling.
 It is to be used carefully and please double check if everything is okay.
 For me worked fine, but it might not be true for everyone.